danielbodnar/awesome-stars/README.md

 - [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted Heroku PaaS alternative for Kubernetes that implements GitOps
 - [salesforce/cloudsplaining](https://github.com/salesforce/cloudsplaining) - Cloudsplaining is an AWS IAM Security Assessment tool that identifies violations of least privilege and generates a risk-prioritized report.
 - [donnemartin/awesome-aws](https://github.com/donnemartin/awesome-aws) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources.
 Featuring the Fiery Meter of AWSome.
-- [winglang/wing](https://github.com/winglang/wing) - A programming language for the cloud ☁️ A unified programming model, combining infrastructure and runtime code into one language ⚡
+- [winglang/wing](https://github.com/winglang/wing) - A TypeScript dialect for the cloud ☁️ A unified programming model, combining infrastructure and runtime code into one language ⚡
 - [mudler/luet](https://github.com/mudler/luet) - :package: :whale: 0-dependency Container-based Package Manager using SAT solver and QLearning
 - [matanolabs/matano](https://github.com/matanolabs/matano) - Open source security data lake for threat hunting, detection & response, and cybersecurity analytics at petabyte scale on AWS
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.